 The deep green, scalloped leaves of the kalanchoe are just as attractive as the flowers.
 The sculpted foliage persists after bloom and provides for a handsome plant.
 The starry flowers are long lasting and bloom in winter to spring.

-Kalanchoe plants require well-drained soil and mild temperatures of at least 60 degrees Fahrenheit.
+Kalanchoe plants require well-drained soil and mild temperatures of at least 60 F. (16 C.).
 Little maintenance is necessary for kalanchoe care and the succulent has few disease or pest problems, especially when grown indoors.

 How to Grow Kalanchoe Cuttings